-Could your child be anxious?
-Here are 5 signs of anxiety in children from an expert, to make sure you don’t miss them, and then what the next steps are that you can take to help your anxious child.
+Could your child have anxiety?
+Learn 5 sneaky signs of anxiety in children from an expert therapist so you can help your child.

 Affiliate links used below.
 See our full disclosure.

 When my son was 7, he showed his first sign of anxiety and I missed it.

 I, the occupational therapist that had worked with hundreds of kids, totally didn’t realize that my son’s crying and freakouts about going to school were due to anxiety.
 In his case, it happened over-night.
 Seemingly out of nowhere.

 I had never seen this behavior in him before and I’m ashamed to admit that I thought it was a phase or that he was being bad in some way.